Orval Abbey

-Orval Abbey (Abbaye Notre-Dame d'Orval) is a Cistercian monastery founded in 1132 in the Gaume region of Belgium and is located in Villers-devant-Orval, part of Florenville, Wallonia in the province of Luxembourg.
+Orval Abbey (Abbaye Notre-Dame d'Orval) is a Cistercian monastery founded in 1132 in the Gaume region of Belgium, located in Villers-devant-Orval, part of Florenville, Wallonia in the province of Luxembourg.
 The abbey is well known for its history and spiritual life but also for its local production of the Trappist beer Orval and a specific cheese.

 History

 First foundation

 The site has been occupied since the Merovingian period, and there is evidence that there was already a chapel here in the 10th century.
-In 1070, a group of Benedictine monks from Calabria settled here, at the invitation of Arnould, Count of Chiny, and Conrad I, Count of Luxembourg, and began construction of a church and a monastery, but after some forty years, possibly because of the death of Count Arnould, they moved away again.
+Around 1070, a group of Benedictine monks from Calabria settled here, at the invitation of Arnold I, Count of Chiny, and Conrad I, Count of Luxembourg, and began construction of a church and a monastery, but after some forty years, possibly because of the death of Count Arnould, they moved away again.
 They were replaced by a community of Canons Regular, who completed the construction work: the abbey church was consecrated on 30 September 1124.

 In 1132, a group of Cistercian monks from Trois-Fontaines Abbey in Champagne arrived, and the two groups formed a single community within the Cistercian Order, under the first abbot, Constantin.

 Around 1252, the monastery was destroyed by a fire; the rebuilding took around 100 years.
-Wenceslaus I (first Duke of Luxembourg) was buried here in 1383.
+Wenceslaus I was buried here in 1383.

 In the literary field the monks of Orval did not much distinguish themselves.
 The only noteworthy writer was Aegidius or Gilles d'Orval, who lived in the first half of the thirteenth century.
-He wrote the continuation, to the year 1251, of the "Gesta Pontificum Leodiensium", which had been written up to the year 1048 by Heriger of Lobbes and Anselm of Liège (Mon.
-Germ.
-Script., XXV, 1–129).
+He wrote the continuation, to the year 1251, of the "Gesta Pontificum Leodiensium", which had been written up to the year 1048 by Heriger of Lobbes and Anselm of Liège.

 During the 15th and 16th centuries, the various wars between France and various neighbouring regions (Burgundy, Spain) had an important impact on Orval.
 At one stage a foundry was established on the site.
 In 1637, during the Thirty Years' War, the abbey was pillaged and burnt by French mercenaries.

 In the 17th century, the abbey converted to the Trappist branch of the Cistercian order, but reverted to the Rule of the main order in around 1785.

-In 1793, during the French Revolution, the abbey was completely burnt down by French forces, in retaliation for the hospitality it had provided to Austrian troops, and the community dispersed.
+In 1793, during the French Revolution, the abbey was completely burnt down by French forces, in retaliation for the hospitality it had provided to Austrian troops, and the community forcibly dispersed.